The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Conclusions

 \section{Conclusions}

 We conducted 2.5D simulations of a jet showing key features from RY Tau, surrounded by a disk wind solution that reproduce outflows coming from a standard accretion disk.
-The jet is non-relativistic, and the disk has a Keplerian rotation velocity profile.
-We map and parametrized the heating rate computed using the analytical solution quantities, namely, velocity and pressure.
-The outflows evolve taking into account the heating map.
-To control the map we added two parameters, with which we show a clear dependence of the jet shape at large distances with the heating rate at the base of the launching region.
+The jet is nonrelativistic, and the disk has a Keplerian rotation velocity profile.
+We mapped and parametrized the heating rate computed using the analytical solution quantities, namely, velocity and pressure.
+The outflows evolve, taking into account the heating map.
+To control the map, we added two parameters, with which we show a clear dependence of the jet shape at large distances with the heating rate at the base of the launching region.
 We find that the higher the heating rate, the less collimated the jet is.
 We distinguished between three cases using the measured opening angle of the spine at $10 \ \rm{au}$.
 While our definition of the jet radius remains ambiguous, it enables a consistent ordering between the different jet morphologies.

-We showed in the case of non steady jets that a periodic behavior is possible.
+We showed, in the case of nonsteady jets, that a periodic behavior is possible.
 We showed that the jet can have two different states.
-The first may match the quiescent mode of RY Tau \citep{petrovetal19}.
-The second one the other phase eruptive.
+The first may match the quiescent mode of RY Tau \citep{petrovetal19}, and the second one may match the other phase eruptive.
 These phases alternate in time.
 The eruptive phase occurs whenever the jet is perturbed by flares.
 During the flares, reconnection events occur.
-Matter is expelled due to the build up of magnetic pressure.
-A stable period follows, which length depends on the heating.
+Matter is expelled due to the buildup of magnetic pressure.
+A stable period follows during which the length depends on the heating.
 Conversely, the quiescent phase takes place in between the mass ejection episodes.
-For the case we have shown, the simulation runs up to 14 years and we observe two events of such nature.
+For the case we have shown, the simulation runs up to 14 years and we observed two events with this type of nature.
 Each occurrence is followed by a normal shock that moves outward along the axis.
-Observationally, the shocks are similar in nature to $H_\alpha$ optical lines observed by \cite{StongeBastien08}.
+Observationally, the shocks are similar in nature to the $H_\alpha$ optical lines observed by \cite{StongeBastien08}.
 Changing the heating map would change the period and strength of magnetospheric ejections, but the extent to which the period varies has not been studied.
-Even with a static heat map, we observe non-steady cases with stable variations taking place over long periods (around $1$ to $7$ years)
+Even with a static heat map, we observed nonsteady cases with stable variations taking place over long periods (around $1$ to $7$ years)